 Vinegar Stains on Concrete

 Other acid-based liquids, such as vinegar, can damage a concrete surface.
 If you have a white vinegar stain on concrete, use a mild detergent, warm water and a scrubbing sponge to clean the area immediately.
+It's a good idea to neutralize the acid by dusting the spot with baking soda.

 Any acid-based products, such as lemon juice and vinegar, actually etch into the concrete.
 A small handheld sanding tool can sand away a white vinegar stain on concrete, which will then need to be resealed.
 For larger stains, an orbital sander can remove the stain.